tramvaijs/lru-cache-nano/README.md

     This is not primarily a TTL cache, and does not make strong TTL guarantees.
-There is no pre-emptive pruning of expired items, but you _may_ set a TTL on the cache, and it will treat expired items as missing when they are fetched, and delete them.
+There is no pre-emptive pruning of expired items, but you _may_ set a TTL on the cache, and it will treat expired items as missing when they are given, and delete them.

     Optional, but must be a positive integer in ms if specified.

     This may be overridden by passing an options object to `cache.set()`.

-    At least one of `max`, `maxSize`, or `TTL` is required.
+    At least one of `max` or `ttl` is required.
 This must be a positive integer if set.

     Even if ttl tracking is enabled, **it is strongly recommended to set a `max` to prevent unbounded growth of the cache.**  See "Storage Bounds Safety" below.

-    If ttl tracking is enabled, and `max` and `maxSize` are not set, and `ttlAutopurge` is not set, then a warning will be emitted cautioning about the potential for unbounded memory consumption.
+    If ttl tracking is enabled, and `max` are not set, then a warning will be emitted cautioning about the potential for unbounded memory consumption.

     Deprecated alias: `maxAge`

-* `noUpdateTTL` - Boolean flag to tell the cache to not update the TTL when setting a new value for an existing key (ie, when updating a value rather than inserting a new value).
-Note that the TTL value is _always_ set (if provided) when adding a new entry into the cache.

-    This may be passed as an option to `cache.set()`.

-    Boolean, default false.

 * `ttlResolution` - Minimum amount of time in ms in which to check for staleness.
 Defaults to `1`, which means that the current time is checked